-Even in the day it can feel cold if you have been swimming but you will soon warm up in the sunshine.
+Even in the day it can feel cold if you have been swimming, but you will soon warm up in the sunshine.

-Overall, the weather in Bangkok during the Dry Season is very pleasant with little or no rain or just the occasional thunderstorm.
+Overall, the weather in Bangkok during the Dry Season is very pleasant with little or no rain, or just the occasional thunderstorm.

-Many tourists escape the Northern Hemisphere winter and come to visit Bangkok during this time and consequently high season rates apply particularly in the post-Christmas period.
+Many tourists escape the Northern Hemisphere winter and come to visit Bangkok during this time and consequently high season rates apply, particularly in the post-Christmas period.

-Hot season in Bangkok is rightly named and this is an apt description with daily temperatures reaching around 40 degrees Celsius.
+The Hot season in Bangkok is rightly named and this is an apt description with daily temperatures reaching around 40 degrees Celsius.

 The Songkran water festival takes place at this time, where people engage in throwing water at each other to cool each other down.